tanfonto/storx/README.md

 -   ```select : Config s p -> ActionRecord s p -> (Functor s | (p ->
 Functor s))```

-given configuration object, keys of which represent actions names whilst values describe binary functions of (state, patch) and argument being a tuple of (key, payload) or unary function it will detect which of these forms was used and either shorten a binary functor to unary version or simply pass the free (unary) one further into the processing chain.
+given configuration object, keys of which represent actions names and values describing binary functions of (state, patch) and argument being a tuple of (key, payload) or unary function it will detect which of these forms was used and either shorten a binary functor to curried unary version bound to patch data or pass the free (unary) one for further processing.

 -   ```fold : state -> Observable Functor s -> Observable s```